Stack Commands

 |---|---|---|

--stu, --studio | Enter the Studio Slug to list Stacks outside a Workspace. | stk list stack --studio my-studio-slug |
+-stu, --studio | Studio slug to list Stacks outside a Workspace. | stk list stack --studio my-studio-slug |

--h, --help | Display command help and exit. | stk list stack --help |
+-h, --help | Displays help for the command. | stk list stack --help |

 stk validate stack